 Felix didn’t want to sleep alone, or nap so his parents thought they were doing the right thing by bringing Felix to their bed and now, no one was sleeping!!
 The day before our sleep consult, Felix was up at 10 pm and out of desperation, Felix was eating meals in the middle of the night.
 Matt needed help, ASAP!

-Within just a few short days, Felix went back to napping, getting 12.5-13 hours sleep per day.
+Felix went back to napping within just a few short days, getting 12.5-13 hours sleep per day.
 Even though Felix still says “no”, Matt is so relieved that things are back on track!

 Ready to become my next case study?
 Book a sleep consultation here!